-If you find a dead deer you know to be a road casualty, contact the Police and the National Deer-Vehicle Collisions Project (www.deercollisions.co.uk).
+If you find a dead deer you know to be a road casualty, contact the police and the Deer Aware website: www.deeraware.com/report-incident/

-For more information see the RSPCA's "Road traffic accidents involving deer" factsheet.
+For more information see the RSPCA's Road traffic accidents involving deer factsheet.

 There are deer in my neighbourhood and I am concerned about them, can the RSPCA relocate them?